qunitjs/qunit/docs/_posts/2025-01-19-stacktrace-cleaner.md

 Source:   @/test/example.js:3:10
 "></figure>

-The "real" stack trace is actually quite a bit longer, but we rebase it to become trace for your assertion.
-We remove lines before your assertion point (i.e. QUnit calling your test function), and remove any calls after that point (i.e. code inside an assert function).
+The "real" stack trace is actually quite a bit longer, but we rebase it to become the trace to your assertion.
+We remove lines before your assertion point (i.e. QUnit calling your test function), and remove any calls after that point (i.e. code inside an assertion method).

 This works well in browsers.
 But, when it comes to Node.js, we can do better!